kenenwodo/equilink/README.md

 ---

-## Optional: enable the local LLM rerank (WHAT I RAN IN THE DEMO VIDEO)
+## Optional: enable the local LLM rerank

 EquiLink uses a **local** large language model to rerank the top-N job matches and explain each fit in the candidate's own language.